-As shown in Figure 11, in late 2017 lumber prices started increasing rapidly.
+As shown in Figure 11, lumber prices started increasing rapidly in late 2017.
 In June 2018, prices hit \$635/mbf, higher in real terms than any since 2000.
 However, from June 2018, prices dropped dramatically to a low of \$324/mbf in November 2018-a 47 percent drop.
-Prices through October 2019 made a modest recovery to average \$371/mbf, before jumping to \$409/mbf in December 2019.
+Prices through October 2019 made a modest recovery to average \$371/mbf, before jumping to \$411/mbf in December 2019.

 Lumber prices continued to recover through the beginning of 2020, but fell when the pandemic began.
 However, April appears to have been the bottom of the market, and prices have shot up due to constrained supply, from mill closures and furloughs, and strong demand, due to strong housing starts, and remodeling and renovation activity.
-Prices hit \$788/mbf in August, much higher in real terms than they've been since before 2000.
+Prices hit \$1,000/mbf in September, but fell back to \$847 in October-still much higher in real terms than they've been since before 2000.